 In general, the cause of debris flows is a combination of heavy rainfall, loose soil, and steep slope conditions.
 Based on reviewed documents (USGS, 1975 and Weber, 1979), debris flows have the potential to occur on slopes that have a gradient steeper than approximately 18 degrees which is approximately equivalent to a 3:1 (horizontal to vertical) slope ratio.
 Debris flows are most common and have higher flow velocity on slopes with gradients ranging from approximately 2:1 to 1:1 (horizontal to vertical).
-Generally, the steeper the slope, the more prone it is to develop a fast moving, violent debris flow.
+Generally, the steeper the slope, the more prone it is to developing a fast moving, violent debris flow.
 In addition, debris flows generally begin at drainage heads where there is a concentration of water during heavy rainfall.
-Approximately 2:1 (horizontal to vertical) cut, and fill slopes are proposed for the "Stoneridge" industrial and mixed-use development.
+Approximately 2:1 (horizontal to vertical) cut and fill slopes are proposed for the "Stoneridge" industrial and mixed-use development.
 Cut and fill slopes will consist of either hard Lakeview Tonalite Bedrock or dense compacted fill soils, respectfully.
 These slopes are considered surficially stable as long as they are designed and constructed with proper surface drainage (purview of civil engineer) and are properly maintained after construction.
-Therefore, it is our opinion that the potential for the development is considered very low.
+Therefore, it is our opinion that the potential for the development of a rapid debris flow event on a slope associated with or adjacent to the proposed development is considered very low.

 A rockfall is a fragment of rock, or block of rocks, that detaches from a vertical to sub-vertical cliff or bluff in a downward motion.
 Boulder outcrops are present within the subject site along the western boundary.
-The natural slopes located intermittently along the western boundary, where outcrops are observed, generally have a slope gradient of 3:1 (horizontal to vertical) or shallower.
+The natural slopes along the western boundary, where outcrops are observed, generally have a slope gradient of 3:1 (horizontal to vertical) or shallower.
 During grading a majority of the western boundary will be cut in order to produce an approximately 2:1 (vertical to horizontal) slope exposing dense Lakeview Tonalite Bedrock.
 Due to the shallow slope gradients of the existing slopes and proposed manufactured slopes, the potential for rockfalls to impact the proposed development is considered low.
 Loose boulders and/or "corestones" at or near design grade should be removed during slope grading in order to further mitigate potential rockfalls.